nargaw/nargaw/README.md

 ### Hi there 👋

 My name is Nate Argaw.
 I live in Columbia, South Carolina.
-I love to Code.
+I use code to create immersive web experiences.

-🔭 I’m currently working on multiple Three.js Projects.
+🔭 I’m currently working on multiple projects utilizing Three.js.

 🌱 I’m currently learning to write GLSL code.
 That stuff is crazy hard for me but it is so cool.